DSD-DBS/capella-rm-bridge/docs/source/snapshot.rst

     ``EnumerationDataTypeDefinition``\ s such that
     ``EnumerationAttributeValue``\ s on separate ``RequirementType``\ s have different options available.
-For now there is only one shared DataType exploiting the availability in the ``RequirementsModule``.
+For now there is only one shared DataType exploiting the availability in the ``CapellaModule``.
 This makes it possible to choose values which shouldn't be available on the respective ValueAttribute.